 One of the biggest sources of frustration for beginner swimmers and coincidentally the most common form error next to crossing over is sinking legs.
-It has been a while since we have addressed this and since we have received so many questions, we thought we would revisit the topic.
+It has been a while since we have addressed this and since we have received so many questions like “why do i sink when i swim”, “why my legs sink when i try to float or swim backstroke” and more, we thought we would revisit the topic.

 In an ideal swim stroke like those seen in YouTube videos of the Olympics and Collegiate Nationals, swimmers’ bodies are parallel to the surface of the water; their butts skim the surface and their ankles come slightly out of the water as they kick, propelling them forward like fins.